HMS Calliope (1808)

 HMS Calliope was a Cherokee-class brig-sloop of the Royal Navy, launched in 1808.
 She operated primarily in the North Sea where she captured numerous small merchant vessels and one French privateer.
 She also was present at the battle of Lake Borgne, near New Orleans.
 She was broken up in 1829.

+Figurehead

+The figurehead of HMS Calliope is based upon one of the nine muses in Greek mythology of the same name.
+The muses were the daughters of Zeus, goddesses of the arts and science; Calliope was the Muse of Epic Poetry.

+The muses are generally represented in various art works as beautiful and modest virgins, with the figurehead is portrayed in a typical long, white tunic to echo that sentiment.
+Depictions of Calliope tend to feature the white tunic and/or a tablet and stylus or roll of parchment, as can be seen in notable works such as Charles Meynier's Calliope, muse de la poésie (late 18th- early 18th century) and the sculpture found in the Hall of the Muses at the Pio-Clementine Museum in the Vatican.
+This figurehead also shows Calliope holding a book of poetry in reference to the tablet.

+The figurehead was removed from the ship when it was broken up at Portsmouth.
+Two other figureheads representing Calliope have also survived, one from the 1837-1883 6th Rate that was held within the Devonport collection, and the bow decoration from the 1884-1951 screw corvette that resides at the headquarters of the Royal Naval Reserve in Gateshead.

+The trailboards for this figurehead have not survived but would have likely included other carvings that featured further decorate details related to Calliope and the muses.

+The muses in popular culture

+In 1997, Disney’s retelling of Hercules featured the muses scaled down to five women instead of nine.
+They remained goddesses of the arts and were portrayed as a Black gospel group who acted as narrators to move the story along, with several key numbers written by Alan Menken that boosted the characters’ popularity.

 Napoleonic Wars

 Calliope was commissioned in September 1808 under Commander John M'Kerlie.

 In August–September 1809 Calliope took part in the ill-fated Walcheren Campaign.
 In particular, she was at the capture of Flushing on 15 August.

 On 5 January 1809 Calliope was in company with Pigeon off Kingsgate Point near Margate.
 That evening the two vessels were off Flushing when a heavy gale and snowstorm parted them.
 Pigeon grounded and was lost, though almost her entire crew survived.

 Admiral Sir Richard Strachan then assigned Calliope to patrol off the north coast of Holland to Heligoland.

 Calliope and Prospero shared in the proceeds of the capture on 7 March 1810 of the Danish vessels Aggershuns and Anna Mette Catharina.